 Self-employed or Tradesperson (Selbstständiger or Gewerbetreibender)

 Consequently, any other type of self-employment gets considered a trade business (Gewerbe), and you need to register it as such with the trade office (Gewerbeamt) in your city.
-This guide will solely focus on freelancing, and we will make sure to write a separate guide on how to start your own business in Germany as a trade business or entity soon.
+This guide will solely focus on freelancing.
+We have written a separate guide on how to start a business in Germany as a trade business or entity.

 Is freelancing allowed in Germany?